JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 sudo tar -xz -f go1.22.5.linux-amd64.tar.gz -C /usr/local
 ```

-The `-x` option indicate that `tar` should extract the file, `-z` specifies  using the `gzip` algorithm, and `-f` indicates that you'll be supplying the filename, `go1.22.5.linux-amd64.tar.gz`.
+The `-x` option indicates that `tar` should extract the file, `-z` specifies  using the `gzip` algorithm, and `-f` indicates that you'll be supplying the filename, `go1.22.5.linux-amd64.tar.gz`.
 Finally, `-C` specifies the target directory for extracting the file, `/usr/local`.
 If you're prompted for your admin password, enter it:

 ```bash
 [sudo] password for user: